Adventure Mountain hiking East Africa

 On our mountain hiking East Africa you can encounter 2 types of mountains / mountain ranges

-Either they are of volcanic origin or lifted up precambrium stone material.
+Either they are of volcanic origin or lifted up precambrian stone material.
 Active volcanoes in East Africa are Oldoinyo Lengai and Nyiragongo.
 Dormant are part of Kilimanjaro, Mount Meru and Mount Longonot.
-Extinct are Mount Kenya, Mount Elgon, Oldonyo Lesatima and part of Kilimanjaro.
-OR are uplifted stone material of precambrian
+Extinct are Mount Kenya, Mount Elgon and Oldonyo Lesatima.
+Or the mountains are uplifted stone material of precambrian age.

-Mountain hiking East Africa – various mountains, different routes, several countries
+Mountain hiking East Africa – various mountains, different routes, several countries, different challenges

-Each mountain has its own fascination an character.
-It depends on your interest if you wish to hike the highest mountain of East Africa – Kilimanjaro or the wild Mount Kenya or to explore still active volcanoes like Nyiragongo or Ol Doinyo Lengai.
+Each mountain has its own fascination and character.
+It depends on your interest if you wish hiking up the highest mountain of East Africa – Kilimanjaro or hiking to the wild Mount Kenya or to explore still active volcanoes like Nyiragongo or Ol Doinyo Lengai.
 With our experience we advise you well about mountain hiking East Africa.

 A highly active volcano is Nyiragongo!
 It is one of the 8 volcanoes of the Virunga mountains.
-Its lava lake level is fluctating and just in June 2021 the hot lava broke the crater walls and liquid lava flew towards Goma town.But it is an amazing experience standing on the crater and looking down to the glowing lava lake.
+Its lava lake level is fluctuating and just in June 2021 the hot lava broke the crater walls and liquid lava flew towards Goma town.But it is an amazing experience hiking up the volcano and standing on the crater and looking down to the glowing lava lake.

 What is important for our Mountain hiking East Africa?
 Walk slowly but steady and breathe calmly but regularly.
 Should you not feel well please report to your mountain guide.
 Good hiking shoes, walking stick, very warm cloths and sleeping bag, thermos flask, sun protection, sun glasses, a very strong torch – better a head light to have your hands free.